 Beginning in 2013-2014, Stanford University’s Center for Advanced Study in the Behavioral Sciences has hosted a group of scholars focused on such topics, called the Group on Best Practices in Science.
-The group continues as a collaboration coordinated by scholars at Stanford, Rutgers University, and the University of California – Davis and involving scholars at many other institutions.
+The group continues as a collaboration coordinated by scholars at Stanford, Rutgers University, University of California – Davis, and many other institutions.

 This website is a product of that collaboration and represents one attempt to increase the validity and credibility of scientific research.
 It (1) documents research on how scientific practices may become compromised, (2) provides a platform to spur discussion about such issues.